 The following list was compiled from information gathered from social media sites and various websites documenting the respective people.

-Kimmee Balmilero: Best known as Noelani on the hit television series, Hawaii Five-O as the Medical Examiner.
+Kimmee Balmilero: Best known as Noelani on the hit television series, Hawaii Five-O and Magnum P.I. as the Medical Examiner.

 Bryan Clay:2008 Summer Olympic champion for the decathlon and was also World champion in 2005.